Understanding WebAssembly text format

 Multi-value WebAssembly

-Another more recent addition to the language (for example, in Firefox 78) is WebAssembly multi-value, meaning that WebAssembly functions can now return multiple values, and instruction sequences can consume and produce multiple stack values.
+Another more recent addition to the language is WebAssembly multi-value, meaning that WebAssembly functions can now return multiple values, and instruction sequences can consume and produce multiple stack values.

 At the time of writing (June 2020) this is at an early stage, and the only multi-value instructions available are calls to functions that themselves return multiple values.
 For example: